ALX-SE-Algorithmia/ALX-SE-Algorithmia.github.io/CONTRIBUTION.md

    ```

 13. **Create a Pull Request:** Go to your forked repository on the hosting platform (e.g., GitHub), switch to the branch you just pushed, and click on the "New Pull Request" button.
 This will allow you to submit your changes to the original repository for review.
-**When making pull requests, it is also important that your messages and descriptions are straightforward, and contain a description of your contribution, as in the <a href="https://github.com/ALX-SE-Algorithmia/Demo-Project/">Demo Project</a>.
+**When making pull requests, it is also important that your messages and descriptions are straightforward, and contain a description of your contribution, as in the <a href="https://github.com/ALX-SE-Algorithmia/Demo-Project/" target="_blank">Demo Project</a>.
 This is extra-important.
 Tag the Code Review team, to notify them that you are finished with the issue you have been assigned to fix.** <br>
 You tag the Code Review Team by typing: `@ALX-SE-Algorithmia/code-reviewing-team`